Approximate Tree Decompositions of Planar Graphs in Linear Time: Introduction

+Interestingly, the generalization from unweighted to weighted graphs is possible without increasing the asymptotic running time.
+Moreover, we slightly modify our algorithm in such a way that we can afterwards bound the number of so-called $({\mathcal S},\varphi)$-components, which improves the running time by a factor $k$ compared to the running time shown in our conference version.

-For planar graphs with $n$ vertices and \myIndex{treewidth} \y{$k\ge 1$}, our algorithm computes a tree decomposition of \myIndexSub{width}{tree decomposition} $O(k)$ \pq{in $O(n \cdot k^3\log k)$ time.} \full{ Extending the technique of this paper, we can show that, for any $\alpha$ with $0<\alpha<1$, we can compute a \myIndex{tree decomposition} of \myIndexSub{width}{tree decomposition} at most \version{$9k+3\lfloor \alpha k \rfloor+6$}{$9k+3\lfloor \alpha k \rfloor+9$} in $O(|V^*| k^3 \min(1/\alpha, k) \log k)$ time for \myIndexSub{planar}{graph} graphs of \myIndex{treewidth} $k$.} \tty{This means that we obtain a better running time than Gu and Tamaki for all planar graphs of treewidth $k\le n^{o(1)}$.
-Graphs with a larger treewidth are \fy{usually} out of interest since for such graphs it is not clear whether we can efficiently solve the second step of our two steps defined for solving NP-hard problems.}
+Given a weighted planar graph $(G,c)$ with $n$ vertices and weighted tree\-width~$k$, our algorithm computes a tree decomposition for $G$ in time $O(n \cdot k^2 c_{\mathrm{max}} \log k)$ such that the vertices in each bag have a total {\cost} of $O(k)$.
+This means that, for unweighted graphs with $n$ vertices and treewidth $k$, we obtain a tree decomposition of width $O(k)$ in $O(n \cdot k^2\log k)$ time, which is a better running time than that of Gu and Xu~\cite{GuX14} for all $n$-vertex planar graphs of treewidth $k=O(\log n)$.
+We do not focus on graphs with a larger treewidth since for such graphs it is not clear whether the second step mentioned for solving NP-hard problems can be solved efficiently.